anchore/vunnel/src/vunnel/providers/ubuntu/README.md

 triggered it.
 Downstream can use this as a join key to look up the Pro fix version for "vulnerable, fix available via Pro upgrade" presentation when a user opts in to Pro-fix suggestions.

+## USN fix-date overlay

+Canonical's OSV CVE records don't carry per-fix dates — the record's top-level `published` is the *vulnerability* disclosure date, often months or years before the fix actually shipped.
+VEX doesn't help either: spot-checked against real records, statement timestamps on `status:
+"fixed"` entries are CVE-publish dates, not fix-ship dates (e.g., a chromium 65 fix carries a timestamp from 2012).

+The fix-ship date lives in the USN's top-level `published` field.
+Real
+example: CVE-2023-38545 (curl) → USN-6429-1 published `2023-10-11T11:34:51Z`,
+which is the public coordinated disclosure date.

+The provider streams `osv/usn/**` and builds an in-memory index keyed by `(ecosystem, source-pkg, fixed-version) → earliest USN published date`.
+At yield time, when `patch_fix_date` walks each `fixed:` event, the USN overlay's date is supplied as a high-confidence (`accurate=True`) candidate to `fixdater.best()`, which beats first-observed when both are present.
+The grype-db-observed first-observed cache remains the fallback.

+**Why this matters now**: when we add Pro ingestion (or any data shape v3 didn't carry), the grype-db-observed cache won't have history for the new rows.
+Without the USN overlay, those fixes would all date to the first build that captured them — i.e., "the day we turned on Pro."
+With the overlay, we read the real fix-ship date out of the USN that shipped it, regardless of how long ago.

+**Coverage** measured against today's full tarball: 77% of CVE fix tuples have a matching USN tuple overall.
+Plain-Pro coverage runs 88–100% across all releases — exactly the regime the cutover stresses.
+FIPS-updates / Realtime / Nvidia-BlueField have low USN coverage (those tiers ship through non-USN channels); they fall through to first-observed without regression.
+The 23% USN-miss case has no impact vs. the prior behavior — the overlay only adds dates, never removes them.

+**Date precedence inside `fixdater.best()`**: candidates with `accurate=True` are upper-bound filters; the most-accurate, earliest remaining candidate wins.
+The USN overlay's `(date, kind="advisory", accurate=True)` candidate beats first-observed when both are present and beats CVE.published (which is `accurate=False`) unconditionally.

 ## Why OpenVEX (not just OSV)